dftlibs/numgrid/README.rst

   explaining the API.

 - The library now provides Rust and Python bindings.
 It used to provide C and Fortran bindings.
-The C/Fortran code lives on on the `cpp-version branch
+The C/Fortran code lives on the `cpp-version branch
   <https://github.com/dftlibs/numgrid/tree/cpp-version>`__.
 I might bring the
   C interfaces back into the Rust code if there is sufficient interest/need.